garykac/woven/docs/rules.md

 ### General

-* Map in center of table
+* Arrange the Map Tiles in center of table as shown
 * Tapestry cards: Shuffle and place next to map
 * Spell cards: Shuffle, place next to map